Forex Education

 Stop Limit Order

 Let’s say you’re interested in a $120 stock.
-At $125, you’d like to buy, and at $130, you’d like to stay away from it.
-A buy limit of $130 and a buy-in of $125 is placed.
-The (specified) price that is lower than your order will be triggered, and any orders above You have reached your price limit will be prevented.
-Your order will not be filled if the share price opens above $130.
+At $125, you’d like to buy it, and at $130, you’d like to stay away from it.
+A buy limit of $130 and a buy-in of $125 are placed.
+The (specified) price lower than your order will be triggered, and any orders above You have reached your price limit will be prevented.
+Your order will not fill if the share price rises above $130.
 In the case of short sales, you’d do the opposite.

-Your first trade could include brackets with halt and control stop loss if you’re using the think or swim framework in partnership with TD Ameritrade.
-Then, if you click on choose a stock in the Trade tab, you will see a menu that says “Sell custom” or “Buy custom.”
+Your first trade could include brackets with halt and control stop loss if you use the think or swim framework in partnership with TD Ameritrade.
+Then, if you click Choose a Stock in the Trade tab, you will see a menu that says “Sell custom” or “Buy custom.”

 What is Day Order VS. (GTC) Good Til Canceled?

-A Day Order means that the order will expire at the end of the day while a GTC (“Good Till Canceled”) order means the order will remain in place until you cancel it, or until it’s filled.
+A Day Order means that the order will expire at the end of the day, while a GTC (“Good Till Canceled”) order means it will remain in place until you cancel it or until it’s filled.

 Time in Force: A Better Note

-Just a little bit of trading sense: you’re putting an order in a conditional form that includes more than one order to ensure that each order’s duration in effect (TIF) is identical before you submit the order.
-For example, that which is to be immediately canceled should not be a GTC better ’til canceled order.
+Just a bit of trading sense: you’re putting an order in a conditional form that includes more than one order to ensure that each order’s duration in effect (TIF) is identical before submitting the order.
+For example, that to be immediately canceled should not be a GTC better ’til canceled order.

-Another thing to keep in mind is the difference between the order the day’s events are canceled at midnight each night) and a GTC purchase which isn’t canceled).
-It’s a “mystery job” flying instead of a refund zone the next day is not something you want to discover.
+Another thing to keep in mind is the difference between the order in the day’s events are canceled at midnight each night) and a GTC purchase, which isn’t canceled).
+It’s a “mystery job,” flying instead of a refund zone the next day is not something you want to discover.
 The menu of TIF can be found on the think or swim console a little bit right a sales order.

 Trailing Stops in Thinkorswim